Shao-Group/beaver/README.md

 | -pn        | integer | 15            | Maximum number of paths per node.        |
 | -pg        | integer | 100           | Maximum number of paths per graph.       |

-# Scoring Cell-Specific Transcripts with Random Forest Model
+# Scoring Cell-Specific Transcripts

-Beaver employs two-stage random forest pipeline (`Beaver_General` and `Beaver_Specific`) for scoring transcripts, available for download from [Zenodo](https://doi.org/10.5281/zenodo.14014750).
-Use the provided Python script `beaver_general.py` and `beaver_specific.py` with the models.
-Please note that if only care about the global expression of cell populations in the dataset, `Beaver_General` can work alone without `Beaver_Specific`.
+Beaver employs a two-stage Random Forest pipeline (`Beaver_General` and `Beaver_Specific`) for scoring transcripts, which is available for download from [Zenodo](https://doi.org/10.5281/zenodo.14014750).
+Use the provided Python scripts `Beaver_General.py` and `Beaver_Specific.py` with the pre-trained models.
+Please note that if you only care about the global expression of cell populations in the dataset, `Beaver_General` can work independently without `Beaver_Specific`.

 ## Dependencies